kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

         - [Optuna](https://optuna.org/) is an open source hyperparameter optimization framework to automate hyperparameter search.
 It is framework agnostic you can use it with any machine learning or deep learning framework. | [Paper](https://dl.acm.org/doi/10.1145/3292500.3330701)
     - Don'ts:
         - Once you are confident about your final model, measure its performance on the test set to estimate the generalization error.
 Don't tweak your model after measuring the generalization error: you would just start overfitting the test set.
 This is very hard in practice to enforce.
 Resist the temptation!
+- Model evaluation:
+  - Model is not doing well on the training set:
+    - Model has enough capacity: that’s a strong sign that the input features do not contain enough information to predict y.
+If you can’t improve the input features x, this problem will be hard to crack.
+      - Model does not have enough capacity: increase the capacity, this could be adding more layers or nodes in a MLP or increasin the number of trees in a gradient-boosted model
+  - Model is doing well on the training set but not the test set, there’s still hope.
+Plotting a learning curve (to extrapolate how performance might look with a larger dataset) and benchmarking human-level performance (HLP) can give a better sense of feasibility.
+  - Model does does well on the test set, then the question still remains open whether it will generalize to real-world data.
+Do extra checks.
 - Model inference:
     - on CPUs
     - on GPUs